Basic Structure of Ugandan Government

 - National Government

-- President (elected by the people for six year term)
+- President (elected by the people for six year term1)

 - Cabinet (appointed by the President)

-- Parliment (elected by constituency, mainly counties, known as MPs)
+- Parliament elected by constituency, mainly counties, known as MPs)

 - MPs for marginal groups (limited number for army, disabled, women, etc.)